COS Rating Discussions and Practice

 Interim or Exit COS Ratings

-Most of the COS process is identical for ratings made when a child enters the program, interim ratings while they are enrolled, and exit ratings made when leaving the program.
-For each rating, COS team members gather and age anchor information about the child's functioning.
-The COS Definitions: 7-Point Rating Scale Criteria and COS Decision Tree for Summary Rating Discussions guide team members through discussions about child's skills and behaviors across settings and situations.
-Then the team reviews rating criteria, and reaches concensus on a rating that best describes the child's functioning.
+- For each rating, COS team members gather and age anchor information about the child's functioning.
+The COS Definitions: 7-Point Rating Scale Criteria and COS Decision Tree for Summary Rating Discussions guide the discussions about child's skills and behaviors across settings and situations.

 - State guidance tells COS teams about timing and requirements for interim and exit ratings.
 This includes identifying children exiting the program with at least 6 months of services provided anywhere within the state.